 - Worsening indigestion or heartburn

-Esophageal cancer is classified according to the type of cells that are involved.
-The type of esophageal cancer you have helps determine your treatment options.
-Types of esophageal cancer include:
+Oesophageal cancer is classified according to the type of cells that are involved.

-It’s thought that chronic irritation of your esophagus may contribute to the changes that cause esophageal cancer.
-Factors that cause irritation in the cells of your esophagus and increase your risk of esophageal cancer include:
+It’s thought that chronic irritation of your esophagus may contribute to the changes that cause Oesophageal cancer.
+Factors that cause irritation in the cells of your esophagus and increase your risk of Oesophageal cancer include:

 - Having gastroesophageal reflux disease (GERD)